weimenglee/MigrateOllamaModels/README.md

 # MigrateOllamaModels
-An utility to migrate Ollama Models to another location
+An utility to migrate Ollama Models to another location.

 # How to use
 Suppose you have an existing folder containing the Ollama models:

 ```